strategineer/personal-website/content/bin/rpg/glogm/index.md

 2. Roll your **[Stats](#stats)**.
 3d6 in order.
 You may reroll the Stat given by your Race and pick the higher result.
 3. In GLOGM, all PCs are **[Wizards](#wizard-class)** at level 0!
 Choose a Wizard School [from Many Rats on a Stick](#choosing-a-wizard-school-option-1) OR [from the rest of the GLOG-osphere](#choosing-a-wizard-school-option-2).
 4. [Gain the Wizard's Spellcasting Template A](#a-spellcasting).
-4. Choose how your character's [innate spell potential manifests](#innate-spell-potential-manifested).
-This should be related to your chosen Wizard School.
+5. Choose how your character's [innate spell potential manifests](#innate-magical-potential-manifestation).
 6. Take items and bonuses dictacted by your Wizard class and chosen Wizard School.
 7. Roll for any skills or items dictacted by your Wizard class and chosen Wizard School.
 8. Gain 1d10cp.
 All PCs gain a blanket (1 slot) and 3 rations (1 slot).